 JACKSON, Miss.
-(AP) — A federal judge is dismissing a civil lawsuit that sought $35 million in damages from a Mississippi city and a white police officer in the June 2016 shooting death of a black man.
+(AP) — A federal judge on Monday dismissed a civil lawsuit that sought $35 million in damages from a Mississippi city and a white police officer in the disputed 2016 shooting death of a black man, leaving his relatives “dumbfounded.”

-U.S. District Judge Sharion Aycock ruled Monday that relatives of the man, Antwun "Ronnie" Shumpert, hadn't proved their case against the city of Tupelo or Officer Tyler Cook.
-She writes there was no proof Cook acted improperly in shooting Shumpert and no proof Tupelo failed to properly train Cook.
+U.S. District Judge Sharion Aycock ruled that the relatives of the man, Antwun “Ronnie” Shumpert, hadn’t presented enough proof against the northeast Mississippi city of Tupelo or Officer Tyler Cook to move forward to trial.
+She wrote that there was little or no proof that proof that Cook acted improperly in shooting Shumpert or proof that Tupelo failed to properly train Cook.

-Federal and state prosecutors previously ruled out criminal charges against Cook, despite claims by Shumpert's relatives that the shooting was unjustified.
+Federal and state prosecutors both had ruled out criminal charges against Cook, despite claims by Shumpert’s relatives that the shooting was unjustified.